phaustin/a301_eoas/notebooks/week4/clip_bands.md

 ---

 (week4:clip_bands)=
-# Clipping multiple bands
+# Clipping multiple bands-- v0.2

+2025/Feb/27: Fixed a problem where the datatype of the clipped arrays was changed from float32 to int16 when creating geotiffs.

 ## Introduction

 We are going to need to look at bands 2, 3, 4, 5, 9, 10 and 11.
-This notebook uses the clipped band we wrote in {ref}`week3:image_zoom` to get the clipping box, then reads in each of these bands, clips to the same box and scales them, and writes them out to new smaller geotifs.
+This notebook uses the clipped band we wrote in {ref}`week3:image_zoom` to get the clipping box, then reads in each of these bands, clips to the same box and writes them out to new smaller geotifs.

 - Download clip_bands.ipynb from the [week4 folder](https://drive.google.com/drive/folders/1-Ja2wVKVIjkZb7Gx_rfc14J_aBYiknuw?usp=sharing)
-- You'll also need to copy the 5 tif files in the [vancouver](https://drive.google.com/drive/folders/1UwTc4MnneI2eZ6rHqKFzF4YdRRbQi4sS?usp=sharing) folder into a new folder on your drive called `~/repos/a301/satdata/landsat/vancouver`
+- You'll also need to copy the 5 NASA hls tif files in the [vancouver](https://drive.google.com/drive/folders/1UwTc4MnneI2eZ6rHqKFzF4YdRRbQi4sS?usp=sharing) folder into a new folder on your drive called `~/repos/a301/satdata/landsat/vancouver`

 ```{code-cell} ipython3
 import copy